geo-chen/70mai/README.md

 **Impact Information Disclosure**: True

-**Attack Vectors**: A remote attacker nearby can connect to the dashcam to view livestream.
+**Attack Vectors**: A remote attacker nearby can connect to the dashcam to view livestream without the dashcam owner's knowledge (no voice guidance or sounds triggered).

 **Has vendor confirmed or acknowledged the vulnerability?**: No